 Also in this newsletter:

-- ISD researchers feature in ABC News, Bloomberg, Euronews Green and the BBC.
+- ISD researchers feature in Axios, TIME, Newsweek and USA Today.